Early Years (1957-1979)

 His last major project was Secret of Mana (1993), which would become one of the most influential action RPG's.
 Its innovative ring menu system in particular stood out and still remains unique.
 The game also pushed the SNES, with relatively detailed sprites, and sophisticated use of pseudo-3D, Mode 7 sprite-scaling.

-Famous game designers such as Hironobu Sakaguchi (known for RPG's like Final Fantasy and Chrono Trigger), John Romero (known for first-person shooters like Wolfenstein 3D and Doom) and Mark Turmell (known for Midway arcade hits like Smash TV and NBA Jam) have credited Nasir Gebelli as a major inspiration on their early careers as game designers.
+Famous game designers such as Hironobu Sakaguchi (known for RPG's like Final Fantasy and Chrono Trigger), John Romero (known for first-person shooters like Wolfenstein 3D and Doom), Mark Turmell (known for Midway arcade hits like Smash TV and NBA Jam) and Jordan Mechner (Karateka, Prince of Persia) have credited Nasir Gebelli as a major inspiration on their early careers as game designers.